leske42/Foundations/UB/README.md

 Other languages have been designed with memory-safety in mind, a lot of the times inspired by a willingness to learn from C's mistakes.
 It is much easier to build something like that from the ground up, than to change a language's inner workings when they are already foundational part of big projects.

+By the time of writing the first C standard, different compilers were already in standard use.
+- Certain important projects were written assuming specific compiler behavior
+- Forcing them to change compiler would have required serious refactoring
+- Instead, the standard incorporated already existing behaviors
+- If different compilers handled a case differently → rather left UB

+## Part IV.
+UB @ 42

+In my presentation I have provided a non-comprehensive list of how to fight UB that can occur in your 42 projects.

+The most important of these is to **spread aware of UB on campus**.
+Make it a topic during coding and evaluations.
+I find it a big mistake that we mostly code in C and C++ and this topic is barely discussed or know about despite its obvious importance.

+A good way to check if you code has UB is to **compile it with optimization flags**.
+This is because a lot of hidden pitfalls of UB are only taken advantage of by the compiler when aggressive optimizations are enabled.
+This is not a foolproof way to catch issues, but one thing is for sure: a code that has no UB has to work the same compiled with `-O3` as without.

+Static code analyzers like `scan-build` are also able to detect more obvious cases that might be visible at compile-time.